sandiaxcx/acai-e-commerce/README.md

 - Large-Scale Project: This was my first time working on a project of this scale independently.
 While I had done CRM projects before, they had been in groups, so this was a significant learning experience, especially organizing myself and managing time.
 - Charts and Data Visualization: I had never used charts or data visualization tools before.
 Learning how to effectively integrate and display data using Chart.js was a new challenge.
 - Time Constraints: Due to limited time, I was unable to implement the PDF generator feature as planned.
 This was a key feature that I would have liked to include for a more comprehensive reporting solution.
-- Deployment: I tried deploying the application to Netlify but I was unable to successfully complete the process.
-This experience made me realize that I need to dive deeper into deployment strategies and tools.